 Delta group has 153 sales offices, 40 plant sites and 61 R&D centres throughout the world.
-In Australia, at Delta, we extend this commitment to provide “smarter” products with high efficiency.
-It helps us make possible a “greener” and more environment-friendly way of life.
-We collaborate with our partners, by listening to their needs, to accomplish our mission “together”.
+In Australia, Delta extend their commitment to provide “smarter” products with high efficiency.
+It helps them make possible a “greener” and more environment-friendly way of life.
+Delta explains that they ‘collaborate with their partners, by listening to their needs, to accomplish our mission “together”’.
 Delta Group Market Cap: $13.6 billion

 We hope we have helped you with your journey to choose the best solar batteries for home.

-Whether it be the Tesla Powerwall 2, Fronius home battery or any of these other carefully selected world class brand.
+Whether it be the Tesla Powerwall 2, Fronius home battery or any of these other carefully selected world class brands.
 Clean NRG Solar can help you make a final call.
 Clean NRG is at the forefront of Perth’s Battery Storage revolution.
-To received your tailored battery storage quote from our range of Lithium home batteries, Phone our friendly staff on 9244 9200 or email [email protected]
+To received your tailored battery storage quote from our range of lithium home batteries, phone our friendly staff on 9244 9200 or email email@example.com.